Shoshone National Forest: Recreation

 Hunting and fishing are popular recreational activities permitted throughout the forest.
-Many of the streams and rivers are considered to be "Blue Ribbon Trout Streams".
+Many of the streams and rivers are "Blue Ribbon Trout Streams".
 Though many streams and lakes have excellent opportunities to catch various species of trout, the north and south forks of the Shoshone River, the Greybull River and the Clark's Fork of the Yellowstone, the only federally designated Wild and Scenic River in Wyoming, are a few of the better locations to reign in a trophy level Rainbow or Yellowstone cutthroat trout.
 1000 mi of streams and a hundred lakes that can be legally fished from provide plenty of elbow room during even the most crowded of fishing seasons.
 Hunting and fishing licenses are sponsored by the state of Wyoming and are available through the Wyoming Game and Fish Department.

 The southern section of the forest in the Wind River Range is the primary destination for mountain climbers.
 Nine of the highest 10 peaks in Wyoming are here, and the mountains are primarily of granitic rock with countless cliffs and sheer rock walls.
 The Cirque of the Towers is particularly popular as it has numerous peaks within a relatively short distance of each other.
 Two particular climbs on the peaks in the cirque are considered amongst the finest climbing adventures available in the U.S. The Absaroka Range also attracts climbers but not of a technical nature since the rocks are not considered solid enough for good anchoring points.
 For the tallest peaks in the Wind River Range, the entire summiting effort will take even experienced climbers many days due to the inaccessibility of the region and complexity of the climbing effort.

 Winter activities include cross-country skiing and snowmobiling, with 48 mi of groomed trails for cross-country skiing and over 300 mi for use by snowmobilers.
 The region around Togwotee Pass allows snowmobilers easy access from paved roads and has snow depths of between 6 and 10 ft annually at elevations of 8000 to 10000 ft, which equates to a long season for winter activities.